Blog

 Online GIS Data Conversion

-1. Select MID as the format for exporting your data.
-While the Converter Tool provides various output format options, this guide specifically focuses on converting your file to MID.
+Select GPKG as your output format for exporting the data.
+Although the Converter Tool offers multiple format options, this guide is focused specifically on converting your file to the GPKG format.

-Go to the ‘Convert Files’ section and allow the tool to handle the conversion.
-Upload your MIF file, and the Converter Tool will smoothly transform it into MID format, providing a quick and easy conversion process.
+Hit the ‘Convert Files’ section and let the tool take care of the conversion.
+Simply upload your MIF file, and the Converter Tool will automatically convert it into GPKG format, ensuring a smooth and straightforward process.

-Check your converted MID file to ensure it meets your expectations.
-After confirming that the conversion is correct and the data is accurately preserved, proceed to download the file.
-This step ensures the conversion was successful and that the file aligns with your requirements.
+Check your converted GPKG file to verify its accuracy.
+Once you’re satisfied that the conversion is correct and meets your expectations, go ahead and download the file.
+This step is essential to ensure the conversion was successful and your data integrity is preserved.

 With MAPOG’s versatile toolkit, you can effortlessly upload vectors and upload Excel or CSV data, incorporate existing layers, perform polygon splitting, use the converter for various formats, calculate isochrones, and utilize the Export Tool.